-The decision followed a petition started by resident Belinda Haydon, which called for council to take action.
+The decision followed a petition created by Glen Eira resident Belinda Haydon, which called for the council to take action.

-While the petition was first created last year, Ms Haydon said it is just as important now as counsellors should not lose sight of climate change during the pandemic.
+While the petition was created last year, Ms Haydon said it is just as important now as councillors should not lose sight of climate change during the pandemic.

 “While we’ve all been so distracted [by the global pandemic], governments have been pushing through legislation, around the gas moratorium [and] logging, all things detrimental to our environment,” Ms Haydon said.

-“It’s really important to keep moving forward, as the climate will keep heating, our coral reefs will continue to bleach and die and species are going extinct every day,” she added.
+“It’s really important to keep moving forward, as the climate will keep heating, our coral reefs will continue to bleach and die and species are going extinct every day.”

 Glen Eira resident Arabella Daniel backed the declaration.
-She said it was the right time for it, as air pollution is an added threat to those already suffering from the virus.
+She said it was the right time for it, as air pollution is an added threat to those with coronavirus.